 SUSTAINABILITY GOVERNANCE

-At UG Healthcare, our sustainability focus is to make a positive difference and progress together with our prioritised stakeholders – customers, employees, business partners, and the communities where we operate.
-We believe our sustainability approach that embraces the EESG aspects including labour practices and societal responsibilities is a holistic approach of inclusivity, which forms the cornerstone of our organisation culture.
+At UG Healthcare, our sustainability goal is to make a positive difference and progress together with our prioritised stakeholders – customers, employees, business partners, and the communities where we operate.
+We believe that our sustainability strategy to embrace EESG areas such as labour practices and societal responsibilities is a holistic approach of inclusivity and contingency planning that serves as the foundation of our organisational culture.

-The Board and management through this sustainability approach cultivates sustainable values throughout the organisation and pass them on to our external stakeholders.
-We believe that managing the EESG impacts from within will manage the risks and opportunities present in our business, and correspondingly, generate stable and sustainable value for our stakeholders.
+The Board and management, through this sustainability approach, cultivate sustainable values throughout the organisation and pass them on to our external stakeholders.
+We believe that addressing the EESG impacts from within will assist us in managing the risks and opportunities present in our business, thereby generating stable and sustainable value for our stakeholders.

-The Group has in place a Sustainability Committee (“SC”) comprising key management executives who oversee the various departments in the organisation and is overseen by the Chief Executive Officer of the Group, who in turn, reports to the Board for advice and guidance.
-Sustainability concerns with respect to the risks and opportunities of the Group will be brought to attention of the SC.
-The SC will then conduct an assessment on the sustainability concerns before raising its findings to the Board.
-The Board maintains efficient oversight over the SC by reviewing and considering the relevance and adequate practices in place to address potential sustainability issues.
-The Board will also incorporate these findings when formulating strategies and policies to better manage the potential sustainability risks and opportunities that may be encountered by the Group.
-This process helps to ensure all EESG and climate-related matters significant to the business are considered and adequately addressed.
+The Group’s Sustainability Committee (“SC”) comprised of key management executives that oversee the various departments in the organisation and the SC is overseen by the Group’s Chief Executive Officer, who reports to the Board for advice and guidance.
+The SC will be informed of any sustainability concerns relating to the Group’s risks and prospects, and it will then investigate the reported concern before reporting its findings to the Board.
+The Board effectively oversees the SC by assessing and evaluating the relevance and appropriate practices in place to address possible sustainability challenges.
+The Board will also consider these findings when developing strategies and policies to better manage future sustainability challenges.
+This approach helps to ensure that all EESG and climate-related matters material to the business are considered and addressed effectively.

-The Board will review and deliberate on the sustainability issues, while the SC has the responsibility to ensure that the EESG factors and climate-related matters are monitored on an ongoing basis and appropriately managed.
-The SC is responsible for reviewing the Group’s sustainability performance and material topics, analysing climate-related risks and opportunities, addressing stakeholder concerns, setting of targets and goals for material factors, and establishing systems to collect, verify, monitor, and report information required for sustainability reporting.
+While the Board’s responsibility is to review and deliberate on the sustainability concerns, the SC has the responsibility to ensure that the EESG factors and climate-related matters are monitored on an ongoing basis and properly managed.
+The SC is responsible for reviewing the Group’s sustainability performance and material topics, analysing climate-related risks and opportunities, addressing stakeholder concerns, setting targets and goals for material factors, and establishing systems to collect, verify, monitor, and report information required for sustainability reporting.
 The SC meets at least once a year to discuss, propose, coordinate, and promote the Group’s sustainability practices.

 Please refer to the Sustainability Report in the Company’s latest annual report for more details.